Learn To Sail A Schooner No.5

 About SchoonerSail’s Learning To Sail A Schooner Articles

-John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-These articles are not imagined theory.
-John has written about specific situations that have arisen.
+John, Trinovante’s skipper started writing these articles after some Trinovante guest sailors asked for more information on the fundamentals of schooner handling.

 Seafaring is an ongoing learning process and John cautions against set piece manoeuvres.
 You need a plan but it needs to be flexible because things don’t always go according to plan.

-Sail Training involves learning how to safely handle ropes, tying basic knots and using winches, among other things.
-The crew need these skills is to be able to carry out manoeuvres under sail or power.
+Sail Training involves learning ‘HOW’ to safely handle ropes, some basic knots and using winches among other things.
+The ‘WHY’ is so that we can carry out slick manoeuvres under sail or power.

-Print Learn To Sail A Schooner No.5
+Print Learn To Sail A Schooner No.5 (full article below)

 Sailing Away From A Quay With the Wind Aft